The Ultimate Guide to the Nuremberg Christmas Market, Germany

 Käthe Wohlfahrt is the most famous Christmas brand in Germany.
 If you’re a big fan of all things Christmas then visiting the Käthe Wohlfahrt Christmas store will be the best shop you’ve ever stepped foot in.

 With a spectacular display of all things Christmas, from wooden figurines to tree ornaments, wreaths and cards, you can pretty much upgrade all your home Christmas decor here.
-Everything in this Germany Christmas store is really tasteful and well-made with a very traditional European flare to it.

 You’ll be able to find Käthe Wohlfahrt all over Germany with stores in Berlin, Bamberg, and Heidelberg.
 The best and the original one however is in Rothenburg ob der Tauber, so if you’re planning to take a day trip to Rothenburg from Nuremberg you might want to save your shopping for then.